 Users can currently send emails to trusted email domains including nhs.net, secure nhs.uk, pnn.police.uk and gov.uk addresses only.
 These are considered trusted domains as they are compliant with DCB 1596 and can ensure the email is sent with end-to-end encryption.

-NHS Digital maintains a whitelist of secure nhs.uk email addresses that have undergone accreditation.
+NHS Digital maintains an allow list of secure nhs.uk email addresses that have undergone accreditation.
 This list is kept up to date by NHS Digital and the organisation must review their accreditation on an annual basis.
 You can see the list of approved organisations here.

 If the nhs.uk email address you want to contact is not on the above list we are unable to support this email address.
 This is because emails sent from nhs.net to nhs.uk email addresses may not be secure.
 Emails sent from nhs.net to nhs.net are secure.